jingyu-ruan/green-finance-reform-firm-mechanism-study/README.md

-# 🌱 Green Finance Reform and Corporate Green Transformation
+# 🌱 Green Finance Pilot Policies and Corporate Green Transformation: Evidence from Chinese Listed Firms

 This repository contains the empirical analysis for evaluating the policy impact of **China's Green Finance Reform and Innovation Pilot Zones** on corporate green transformation.
 The project applies econometric methods (multi-period DID, mediation, moderation) using firm-level panel data.